survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 npm install webpack-dev-server --save-dev
 ```

-As before, this command will generate a command below the `npm bin` directory.
+As before, this command generates a command below the `npm bin` directory.
 You could try running *webpack-dev-server* from there.
 After running the WDS, you have a development server running at `http://localhost:8080`.
 Automatic browser refresh is in place now, although at a rough level.

 W> If you are using an IDE, consider enabling **save write** from its settings.
-This way WDS will be able to detect changes made to the files correctly.
+This way WDS is able to detect changes made to the files correctly.

 ## Attaching *webpack-dev-server* to the Project

 To integrate WDS to the project, you should define an npm script for it.
 To follow npm conventions, you can call it as *start*.
 To tell the targets apart, you should pass information about the environment to webpack configuration.
-This will allow us to specialize the configuration as needed:
+This allow you to specialize the configuration as needed:

 **package.json**